gtekle/covid-19-cases-tracker/README.md

 # Covid-19 Cases Tracker

-> This web app helps you get latest covid-19 global and by country statistical data by fetching live data from a public API provided by Narrativa that collects information from different data sources to provide comprehensive data for the novel coronavirus, SARS-CoV-2 (Covid-19).
+> This web app helps you get latest covid-19 global and by country statistical data by fetching live data from a public API provided by [Open Disease Data API](https://disease.sh/) that collects information from different data sources to provide comprehensive data for the novel coronavirus, SARS-CoV-2 (Covid-19).

 ![](./src/assets/img/demo.gif)